Tri-Resonant Leptogenesis in a Seesaw Extension of the Standard Model: Conclusions

 Following~\cite{Pilaftsis:2005rv}, we have formulated the BEs for TRL by considering chemical potential corrections, as well as by keeping the temperature dependence of the effective relativistic dofs of the plasma ($\heff$ and $\geff$).
 We have found that the latter may result in significant corrections to the heavy neutrino number density and lepton asymmetry BEs.
 To the best of our knowledge, these corrections have not been taken into account before in the numerical estimates of the baryon-to-photon ratio $\eta_B$ in thermal leptogenesis.

-After performing a careful numerical study of the solutions to the evolution equations, we have explicitly demonstrated that for $m_N\stackrel{<}{{}_\sim} 100 ~\GeV$, the effect of the derivative of $\heff (T)$ with respect to the temperature $T$ of the plasma has an important influence on the evolution of the baryonic asymmetry $\eta_B$ in the Universe.
+After performing a careful numerical study of the solutions to the evolution equations, we have explicitly demonstrated that for $m_N\stackrel{<}{{}_\sim} 100 ~\GeV$, the effect of the derivative of $\heff (T)$ with respect to the temperature $T$ of the plasma has an important influence on the evolution of the baryon asymmetry $\eta_B$ in the Universe.
 Moreover, an accurate determination of $\heff (T)$ will reduce the uncertainty in the predictions for the BAU.
-In addition, our approach to the BEs may be limited for heavy neutrino masses below $40~\GeV$, and a complete treatment would need to include the phenomenon of oscillations of the heavy neutrinos.
-We plan to address these additional issues in a forthcoming work.
+In addition, as illustrated in Figure~\ref{fig:parameter_space}, our approach to the BEs may be limited due to the uncertainties pertaining the omission of heavy neutrino oscillations, and a complete treatment would need to account for these phenomena.
+Given the alternate approaches to the treatment of neutrino oscillation and mixing effects, we have decided to postpone such considerations for later work.

 In the TRL models that we have been studying here, the allowed parameter space that leads to successful leptogenesis gets significantly enlarged as compared to the expectation from ordinary seesaw models.
 Furthermore, a part of this parameter space will be probed by several projected experiments that include both cLFV and collider observables.
-Extensions to this model, via its supersymmetrisation, could lead to a considerable expansion of the leptogenesis parameter space due to the potential occurence of additional cancellations that allow higher values of light-to-heavy neutrino mixings~\cite{CandiadaSilva:2020hxj}.
+Extensions to this model, via its supersymmetrisation, could lead to a considerable expansion of the leptogenesis parameter space due to the potential occurrence of additional cancellations that allow higher values of light-to-heavy neutrino mixings~\cite{CandiadaSilva:2020hxj}.
 Likewise, the possible existence of more than three nearly degenerate heavy neutrinos can trigger a much more involved multi-resonant dynamics.
 Hence, requiring successful multi-Resonant Leptogenesis may imply a further relaxation of the stringent constraints on the theoretical parameters of such models.
 Finally, the inclusion of flavour effects may enhance the prospects of observable cLFV and LNV in future experiments.
 We aim to return and study some of the issues mentioned above in the near future.

-\section{Acknowledgements}
+\subsection{Acknowledgements}

 The work of AP and DK is supported in part by the Lancaster-Manchester-Sheffield Consortium for Fundamental Physics, under STFC Research Grant ST/T001038/1.
 The work of PCdS is funded by Agencia Nacional de Investigaci\'on y Desarrollo (ANID) through the Becas Chile Scholarship No.~72190359.
 TM acknowledges support from the STFC Doctoral Training Partnership under STFC training grant ST/V506898/1.